ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R126]**	After a BPI service endpoint has been discovered by a BPI or BPI User, the exact specification of the BPI service endpoint MUST be negotiated between the different BPIs and their BPI Users.

-Negotiation in the context of this document is the process of two or more BPIs presenting each other with and then agreeing to a way how to fulfill BPI service requests amongst each other.
+Negotiation in the context of this document is the process of two or more BPIs presenting each other with and then agreeing to a way to fulfill BPI service requests amongst each other.

-Based upon published BPI service capabilities, a BPI service requester may present the BPI service provider one or more service requests expressed using one of the published specifications of the requested BPI service.
-Such requirements may include: BPI Service Version, List of BPIs offering a BPI service etc.
+Based upon published BPI service capabilities, a BPI service requester may present the BPI service provider with one or more service requests expressed using one of the published specifications of the requested BPI service.
+Such requirements may include BPI Service Version, List of BPIs offering a BPI service, etc.

-**[R127]**	A BPI service requester MUST present the BPI service provider one or more service requirements expressed using one of the published specifications of the requested BPI service.
+**[R127]**	A BPI service requester MUST present the BPI service provider with one or more service requirements expressed using one of the published specifications of the requested BPI service.

 **[O2]**	The service provider MAY respond to one of the requirements.